 Deactivate the stop-start system manually by pressing the eco button.
-The deactivation is indicated when the LED in the button extinguishes.
+The deactivation is indicated by the LED in the button going off.

 Autostop

 If the vehicle is at a low speed or at a standstill, activate an Autostop as follows: